Clock Home Arrow Right Tag Ticket Calendat Jam Jar Film

 Mission

-The Cape Cod Museum of Natural History integrates the three strands of its organizational identity - as museum of natural history, nature education center, and steward of conservation land.
+The Cape Cod Museum of Natural History integrates the three strands of its organizational identity - as a museum of natural history, nature education center, and steward of conservation land.

 As a small museum of natural history, we will preserve, exhibit, and interpret our own collections of natural history artifacts and display relevant traveling and loan exhibits.
 We may also collaborate with local and regional organizations on co-sponsored exhibits.